-Quite a few Windows users found that after they reset or refreshed their Windows 10 computer, it froze in the middle of the process and they forced it to reboot, they were greeted by a blue screen that displayed an error message stating “An operating system wasn’t found.
+Quite a few Windows users have found that, after they reset or refreshed their Windows 10 computer and it froze in the middle of the process forcing them to reboot, they were greeted by a blue screen displaying an error message stating, “An operating system wasn’t found.
 Try disconnecting any drives that don’t contain an operating system.
 Press ctrl+alt+del to restart.”
-This is quite shocking as resetting or refreshing a Windows 10 computer does not delete its Operating System, which means that this blue screen should not be displayed at all.
-In such cases, the computer keeps displaying this blue screen regardless of how many times the user reboots.
-Many users have also experiencing this same issue after downloading and installing updates for their Windows 10 computer.
+This is quite shocking because resetting or refreshing a Windows 10 computer does not delete its operating system.
+Consequently, this blue screen should not be displayed at all.
+In such cases, the computer continues to display this blue screen regardless of how many times the user reboots.
+Many users have also experienced this same issue after downloading and installing updates for their Windows 10 computer.

 The most probable culprit behind this problem is the corruption of system files critical to the proper functioning of Windows.
-If anything damages your computer’s system files, you may find yourself looking at a blue screen that says your computer has not Operating System whatsoever after you reboot.
+If anything damages your computer’s system files, you may find yourself looking at a blue screen that says your computer has no operating system whatsoever after you reboot.
 The following are the two methods that you can use to fix this problem:

 Method 1: Try performing a factory reset on your computer

-Most computers come with a Recovery partition on their hard drives out of the box – this is a factory-fitted hard drive partition that contains all the data you could possibly need to reset your computer to its factory condition without requiring any additional material such as a recovery disk.
-Factory resetting your computer has good chances of being able to get rid of the blue screen that says your computer doesn’t have an Operating System.
-However, it should be noted that factory resetting your computer will delete all of the data stored on your computer’s C drive and that you can only factory reset your computer if you haven’t already deleted its Recovery partition.
+Most computers come with a recovery partition on their hard drives right out of the box.
+This is a factory-installed hard drive partition that contains all the necessary data to reset your computer to its factory settings without requiring any additional materials, such as a recovery disk.
+Factory resetting your computer has a good chance of resolving the blue screen issue that indicates your computer lacks an operating system.
+However, it’s important to note that factory resetting your computer will erase all of the data stored on your computer’s C drive.
+Also, you can only perform a factory reset if you haven’t deleted the recovery partition.

-The process for factory resetting a computer which you cannot logon to using its Recovery partition varies from one computer to the other, so you might have to do some research on how your specific brand and model of computer can be factory reset.
-For example, if you want to factory reset an ASUS computer using its Recovery partition, you need to:
+The process for factory resetting a computer to which you cannot log on, using its Recovery partition, varies from one computer to another.
+Therefore, you might need to conduct some research on how your specific brand and model of computer can be factory reset.
+For example, if you want to factory reset an ASUS computer using its Recovery partition, you would need to:

 Turn the computer off.